ferfalcon/todo-app/README.md

 ![Design preview for the Todo app coding challenge](preview.jpg)

 This is an extended solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
+It includes built a todo task manager with user authentication.
+Implemented RESTful API design, database CRUD operations, and real-time updates across devices using WebSockets.

 ## Table of contents